nathanpsouza/sageone_br_programming_exercises/remote_software_exercise.md

 1. Write a function accepting two floating-point numbers, returning the multiplication of the numbers together taking into account the following rules.

-  a.
-Each of the numbers provided to the function must be between 1500.0 and 6700.0.
+  - Each of the numbers provided to the function must be between 1500.0 and 6700.0.
-  b.
-Verify each of the received parameters is a floating-point number.
+  - Verify each of the received parameters is a floating-point number.
-  c.
-On return of the answer should be formatted to 5 decimal places.
+  - On return of the answer should be formatted to 5 decimal places.
-  d.
-Provide a number of test examples and the output.
+  - Provide a number of test examples and the output.

   ---

 2. Write a function accepting two string parameters returning true if the first parameter is a substring of the second.

-  a. `Parameter1 = “steven”, Parameter2 = “stevenbrown’, Output = true`
+  - `Parameter1 = “steven”, Parameter2 = “stevenbrown’, Output = true`
-  b. `Parameter1 = “Steven”, Parameter2 = “stevenbrown’, Output = false`
+  - `Parameter1 = “Steven”, Parameter2 = “stevenbrown’, Output = false`
-  c. `Parameter1 = “steven”, Parameter2 = “st3v3nbrown’, Output = false`
+  - `Parameter1 = “steven”, Parameter2 = “st3v3nbrown’, Output = false`
-  d. `Parameter1 = “steven”, Parameter2 = “brownsteven’, Output = true`
+  - `Parameter1 = “steven”, Parameter2 = “brownsteven’, Output = true`
-  e.
-Check that both Parameters have been provided.
+  - Check that both Parameters have been provided.
-  f.
-Check that both Parameters are Strings.
+  - Check that both Parameters are Strings.
-  g.
-Check that the length of the second Parameter is equal or larger than the first.
+  - Check that the length of the second Parameter is equal or larger than the first.
-  h.
-After writing the function we have decided that case sensitivity is not important, write another function that does not take Case Sensitivity into account.
+  - After writing the function we have decided that case sensitivity is not important, write another function that does not take Case Sensitivity into account.

   ---